 There are likely to be multiple institutional initiatives and reforms going on at any one time to improve educational quality and delivery in a national education system.
-The work of improving student outcomes is the 'core business' of an education system, and the corruption aspect will only be one element of this.
+The work of ensuring access to quality education and improving student outcomes is the 'core business' of an education system, and the corruption aspect will only be one element of this.
 This is a large category and there are usually more reform measures in this category than you can accommodate.
 The question is one of prioritising, using criteria such as relative impact, political opposition, or the risk of slow implementation.